 Looking after your commercial dishwasher is important to ensuring the maximum life of your equipment and ensuring you don’t have to replace expensive parts or the entire unit.

-They grey looking sludge that you can see is the buildup of limescale.
 This buildup of limescale damages parts in your dishwasher which means unexpected and expensive repair costs.
 In this case the damage was so bad that the wash and rinse arms needed to be replaced, and the dishwasher needed a new boiler tank.

 Some of the implications of limescale buildup include sanitation issues – the limescale can build up around the heating element acting as an insulator and decreasing the machines ability to reach the correct temperatures needed for proper sanitisation.
 Limescale buildup can also lead to mineral deposits building up on your dishware leaving white/grey looking marks/film.